Aggregate and visualize

 Questions

-- How to aggregate case data?
+- How to aggregate and summarise case data?

 - How to visualize aggregated data?